DevTrevi/DgcReader/RuleValidators/DgcReader.RuleValidators.Italy/README.md

 The `DgcItalianRulesValidator` implements also the `IBlacklistProvider` interface, and can be used for both purposes.

 Starting from version 1.3.0, the library has been included in the [list of verified SDKs by Italian authorities (Ministero della salute)](https://github.com/ministero-salute/it-dgc-verificac19-sdk-onboarding).
 The approval only refers to the main module `DgcReader` in combination with the Italian providers included in the project (`DgcReader.RuleValidators.Italy`, `DgcReader.BlacklistProviders.Italy` and `DgcReader.TrustListProviders.Italy` )
+Please refer to [this guide](../../ItalianConfiguration.md) in order to correctly configure the required services.

 ## Usage